-- Wally – Wally helps you compare your income to your expenses, understand where your money goes, and set and achieve goals.
+- Wally – Wally helps you compare your income to your expenses, understand where your money goes and set and achieve goals.
 Wally lets you keep track of the details as you spend money: where, when, what, why, & how much.

-- Mint – Bring together all of your accounts, bill and more, so you can conveniently manage your finances from one dashboard.
+- Mint – Bring together all of your accounts, bills, and more, so you can conveniently manage your finances from one dashboard.
 See all of your bills and money at a glance.
 Create budgets easily with tips tailored to you.

-- PocketGuard – Link your credit cards, checking and savings accounts, investments and loans, to see all your finances in one place.
+- PocketGuard – Link your credit cards, checking and savings accounts, investments, and loans, to see all your finances in one place.
 Transactions are updated and categorized as they happen, to help you understand where your money goes and discover opportunities to save.

 - Checkbook – An easy and quick way to manage your daily finances, Checkbook keeps track of your credit card charges, cash expenditures, and more that can replace your paper checkbook.
 Create multiple accounts, save recurring transactions, transfer funds, view reports & graphs, and export data.

 3. Pay off your Debt